floragunncom/search-guard-docs/_content/_docs_tls/tls_configuration.md

 ## Configuring Admin certificates

 Admin certificates are regular client certificates that have elevated rights to perform administrative tasks.
-You need an admin certificate to change the Search Guard configuration via the [sgadmin](../_docs_configuration_changes/configuration_sgadmin.md) command line tool, or to use the [REST management API](../_docs_rest_api/restapi_api_access.md).
+You need an admin certificate to change the Search Guard configuration via the [sgctl](sgctl-configuration-changes) command line tool, or to use the [REST management API](../_docs_rest_api/restapi_api_access.md).
 Admin certificates are configured in `elasticsearch.yml` by simply stating their DN(s).

 ```yaml
 searchguard.authcz.admin_dn: